-- Help children understand their role in a globally-interdependent world and explore strategies by which they can make it more just and sustainable;
+- Help young people understand their role in a globally interdependent world and explore strategies by which they can make it more just and sustainable.

-- To familiarise them with concepts of interdependence, development, globalisation and sustainability;
+- Familiarise pupils with the ideas of interdependence, development, globalisation and sustainability.

-- To enable teachers to help children think in terms of social justice rather than charity;
+- To enable children to think in terms of social justice rather than charity.

-- To stimulate critical thinking about global issues both as a whole school and at pupil level;
+- To stimulate critical thinking about global issues, for each pupil and the whole school.

-- To promote greater awareness of poverty and sustainability and explore these in the classroom;
+- Help promote a greater awareness of poverty and sustainability and to explore these in the classroom.

 The Global Learning Project (GLP) teaches pupil about the challenges our world faces and to think critically about issues such as poverty, inequality and sustainability.
 Our aim is to for pupils to make sense of the world in which they live and understand their role in a global society.
 Thus allowing them to become active and engaged learners, who understand their responsibilities as citizens to promote equality, social justice and change.
 By using the global learning approach we are developing critical thinking skills, promoting SMSC (spiritual, moral, social and cultural development), and fostering values such as respect and empathy.